 April 1, 2007

 “We do!
 We do!” came the eager reply.
-In fact, since Hoang knew we were headed to East Hampton, she phoned friend of MuseumQuest Becky to let her know we would be in her neck of the woods.
+In fact, since Hoang knew we were headed to East Hampton, she phoned our friend Becky to let her know we would be in her neck of the woods.

 The one room museum was very small and very random.
 A few older ladies were milling about, sort of cleaning up the joint for the flood of visitors sure to come.
 Strangely, one kept fussing over the placement of a little baby buggy as if it mattered (trust me, it didn’t).
 Another implored us to sign the guestbook – which I noticed hadn’t been signed since March 4th.
 Ah yes… This little museum is only open on the first Sunday of each month – and for only two hours at that.
 So this place had to be special, right?
 Only open for 24 hours a year?
 We began to poke around.

-The museum does lack interperative displays, opting instead for completely random ephemera scattered about.
+The museum does lack interperative displays, opting instead for random bits of historical items scattered about.
 I suppose one could say that there is a certain charm in that.
 As your intrepid reporter, however, I must say it makes it rather difficult to write about.
 There was a portrait of an old gentleman whose name I did not note.
 There were some old military uniforms, baby clothes, and fife and drum gear.
 There was an old sleigh with some attractive mannequins out for the “ride.”

 There were trophies from who knows what, some old pencils, and photo albums.
 There was an old chair, some inkwells, and a small part of the old post office.

 There was a bellmaking display that, well, didn’t really teach me anything about bellmaking.
 It was just a bunch of bells.
 The museum’s third visitor for the month arrived and lo!
 It was our friend – and East Hampton resident – Becky!
 She was excited to learn about her town and read over some old Governor Bill O’Neill political propaganda.
 But since the museum didn’t really tell me who O’Neill was, I was happy to have Becky there.